hhanhvu99/Driveruin_PrivacyPolicy/README.md

-# Driveruin_PrivacyPolicy
+# Driveruin Privacy Policy
-Privacy Policies for the game Driveruin

-AdMob
+<h1><b>AdMob</b></h1>

 This app will collect, share, and/or use data collected via AdMob's services.
-For more information about Admob's Privacy Policty, please refer to [this link](http://www.google.com/policies/privacy/partners/)
+For more information about Admob's Privacy Policy, please refer to [this link](http://www.google.com/policies/privacy/partners/).

+<h1><b>Feedback</b></h1>

+This app will also collect feedback from user and will only be sent at user's discretion.
+This app will not ask for any sensitive information and user will have full control over which information to send.